LudovicEspeel/course-object-oriented-programming-with-cpp/docs/f-more-advanced-cpp/02-dynamic-memory-allocation/README.md

 Note that when the main function terminates (closing curly brace is reached), the `bar` object goes out of scope and the destructor is automatically called (as the `RgbLedBar` object itself was actually created on the stack).

-## Detecting Memory Leaks using Valgrind
+## Detecting memory leaks using Valgrind

 A good tool to check for memory leaks and many other bugs is `valgrind` which is a pure Linux tool.
 Install it with `apt-get install` command, together with `g++` compiler (and possibly also the `make` tool).
 The tool can also be used on the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
 Then prepend the Linux commands with `wsl`.